Use a security key for 2-Step Verification

 Before you can use a security key dongle to sign in, you’ll need to add it to your account using a computer.

-- Have a computer with a USB port and the latest version of the Chrome browser.
+- Have a computer with a USB port and the latest version of a compatible browser, like Chrome.

 - Have a security key that plugs into a USB port and works with FIDO Universal 2nd Factor (U2F) or FIDO2.

-- To help you sign in if your key is lost, add recovery info and backups.
+To help you sign in if your key is lost, add more ways to prove it's you.

 Note: You’ll be asked for your security key or another second step any time you sign in from a new computer or device.